 Employee engagement is a process designed to ensure that employees are committed to the organization's goals and values, vested in the organization's success, and are simultaneously able to enhance their own sense of well-being.
-To meet its employee engagement goals for 2023, FMCS will continue to encourage diverse viewpoints and innovation, solicit employee feedback, and practice open communications and transparency.
+To meet its employee engagement goals for 2024, FMCS will continue to encourage diverse viewpoints and innovation, solicit employee feedback, and practice open communications and transparency.

-FMCS will continue to use a number of strategies to achieve its objectives including: regular communications from the Agency leadership; daily news roundups; quarterly online town hall meetings; regular newsletters featuring up-to-date information about significant cases and training programs; regular meetings with all levels of staff that focus on goals, action plans, and deliverables; providing field directors with opportunities for regular information exchange and collaboration; and a continuation of open forums to constructively engage the FMCS workforce on a regular basis.
+FMCS will continue to use different strategies to achieve its objectives including regular communications from the Agency leadership; daily news roundups; quarterly online town hall meetings; regular newsletters featuring up-to-date information about significant cases and training programs; regular meetings with all levels of staff that focus on goals, action plans, and deliverables; and a continuation of open forums to constructively engage the FMCS workforce on a regular basis.